azurebigcompute/CloudWorkshops/BatchAIWorkshop.md

 # Next Steps

 Congratulations!
-You have completed the workshop.
+You have completed the basic part of the workshop.

+1) Login to portal.azure.com, and find your Azure Batch AI cluster.
+Locate the IP address for the node, and see if you can figure out how to ssh into the node, and view the job while it's running.

+2) Download <a href="storageexplore.com">Storage Explorer</a>, login to your subscription, and see if you can find the files you uploaded.

-1) Open a helpdesk ticket to enable GPU's in your subscription.
+3) Open a helpdesk ticket to enable GPU's in your subscription.
 Once the ticket has been fulfilled, re-run the test above and GPU, and compare the speed of the Training job.

-2) Access the <a href="https://github.com/Azure/BatchAI">Azure Batch AI Github</a>, and execute some more of the recipes for the other toolkits.
+3) Access the <a href="https://github.com/Azure/BatchAI">Azure Batch AI Github</a>, and execute some more of the recipes for the other toolkits.